Records of the Western Regions: Overview

-Importance
+Legacy

 The text is of a great value to modern historians and archaeologists.
-The Records is an important document of Central Asia during the early seventh century, as it provides information of a Buddhist culture existing in Afghanistan during that time and the earliest textual evidence for Buddhist sculptures at Bamiyan.
+The Records is an important document of Central Asia during the early 7th century, as it provides information of a Buddhist culture existing in Afghanistan during that time and the earliest textual evidence for Buddhist sculptures at Bamiyan.
 His travels are also credited with being partially responsible for the spread of sugar-making technology in medieval China and India.
 This is significant because sugar plays a crucial role in Buddhist doctrine.
-The text also has equal importance in the studies of India, and archaeologists have been using it to fill in certain gaps in Indian history.
-It also allowed historians to locate important sites in India.
-The book is known for having "exact descriptions of distances and locations of different places", and has served as a guidebook for the excavation of many important sites, such as Rajagrha, the Temple at Sarnath, Ajanta, the ruins of the Nalanda Monastery in Bihar and the ruins of Vasu Bihar of ancient Pundra City.
-The text inspired Journey to the West, a Chinese novel published in the Ming Dynasty.
+The text also has equal importance in the study of the history of India, and archaeologists have been using it to fill in certain gaps in Indian history.
+It also allowed historians to locate important archaeological sites in the Indian subcontinent.
+The book is known for having "exact descriptions of distances and locations of different places", and has served as a guidebook for the excavation of many important sites, such as Rajagrha, the Temple at Sarnath, the Ajanta Caves, the ruins of the Nalanda mahāvihāra (great monastery) in Bihar, and the ruins of Vasu Bihar in the ancient city of Pundra.
+The text inspired Journey to the West, a Classic Chinese novel published in the Ming dynasty.